Dan Pallotta: Writing

 In 2000, Pallotta wrote, When Your Moment Comes – a Guide to Fulfilling Your Dreams, for the Jodere Group.

 In 2008 Pallotta wrote, Uncharitable: How Restraints on Nonprofits Undermine Their Potential.
 The New York Times described it as seething "with indignation at public expectations that charities be prudent, nonprofit and saintly".
 The Stanford Social Innovation Review wrote that the book, "deserves to become the nonprofit sector’s new manifesto".
 Former U.S. Senator and Presidential candidate Gary Hart wrote that the book was, “nothing less than a revolutionary work".

 In 2012 Pallotta wrote, Charity Case: How the Nonprofit Community Can Stand Up for Itself and Really Change the World, which Robert F. Kennedy, Jr. called, “an Apollo program for American philanthropy and the nonprofit sector”.
 The book calls for the creation of a “Charity Defense Council” to act as a national leadership organization for the humanitarian sector in the United States.

 Current work

 Pallotta founded Advertising for Humanity in 2004 as Springboard.
-The company helps institutional funders and philanthropists grow their most promising grantees.
+The company helps institutional funders and philanthropists grow their grantees' impact.

 In 2012 Pallotta founded the Charity Defense Council, a 501(c)(3) nonprofit organization.
 According to their website, their mission is "to change the way people think about changing the world".

 Pallotta gave a talk at the 2013 TED conference, which became available for public viewing online on March 11, 2013. and had 3.6 million views over the next two years.
 The TED Talk also garnered critics such as Phil Buchanan, President of the Center for Effective Philanthropy.

 In February 2016, Pallotta gave another TED conference talk - "The dream we haven't dared to dream" It was published in May 2016.